Ottomar Geschke: Biography

-Geschke was a member of the Spartacus League and joined the Communist Party (KPD) in 1919, and in 1920 worked in the party's trade union department.
-In 1923 he was elected to the board of the KKD as a representative of the left wing.
+Geschke was a member of the Spartacus League and joined the Communist Party of Germany (KPD) in 1919.
+That year, he fought in the Spartacist uprising, for which he was imprisoned from June to November 1919.
+In 1920 he worked in the KPD's trade union department, and in 1923 he was elected to the Central Committee of the KPD as a representative of the left wing.
+That same year, he served in the party's military apparatus during preparations for the German October.
 From 1925 he was a member of the Central Committee and the Politburo of the party.
 He was a member of the Executive Bureau of the Red International of Trade Unions and from 1924 was a member of the Executive Committee of the Comintern.
 From 1921 to 1924 Geschke was elected to the Prussian Landtag.
 In the elections of 1924 he was elected to the Reichstag and retained his mandate until July 1932.
+Geschke did not support party leader Ernst Thälmann during the Wittorf Affair and was sidelined in the party as a result.

 For his anti-fascist activities, Geschke was repeatedly arrested and imprisoned in prisons and concentration camps.
 After the Nazis came to power in 1933, Geschke was arrested and held in the Lichtenburg, Sonnenburg and Buchenwald concentration camps.
 In 1940 he was released from prison and lived in Köslin under police surveillance.

 After the assassination attempt on Hitler on July 20, 1944, Geschke was again arrested and placed in the Sachsenhausen concentration camp.
 In May 1945 he was liberated by the allied forces.

 After the Second World War, Geschke continued to be involved in politics and from May 19, 1945, to January 8, 1947, he worked in the magistrate of Greater Berlin, headed by Arthur Werner as a social adviser.
 In April 1946, Geschke joined the Socialist Unity Party (SED) and from 1946 to 1953 was on the board of the party's branch in Berlin.
 From 1947 to 1953 he was chairman of the Union of Persecutees of the Nazi Regime and was elected from this organization to the Volkskammer of the GDR.
 In 1953 he was elected to the presidium of the Committee of Anti-Fascist Resistance Fighters.